macgoldn-prog/cet2007-assignment/README.md

-# Game Library and Player Manager
+# Game Library and Player Manager - Maciej Goldyn (bi79fd)

 **What does this project do?**